Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/marketplace.rst

             :width: 50%
             :alt: concordium wallet for web showing transaction details

-        As you can see there is a contract initiation transaction in the log, and when you click it the **Events** section tells you that you have initialized smart contract Market-NFT at address 2258,0.
+        As you can see there is a contract initialization transaction in the log, and when you click it, the **Events** section tells you that you have initialized smart contract Market-NFT at address 2258,0.
 In your case this number will be different and you will need it in the next section.

     **Configure the application**

     The following describes the necessary steps to run your own marketplace that is generated from the deployed marketplace contract.

     Now you have to configure your code base accordingly.
 Go to your project's folder/market-ui and open the **Constants.ts** file in a code editor.
-Update the ``MARKETPLACE_CONTRACT_ADDRESS`` with your index value generated in the previous section.
+Update the ``MARKETPLACE_CONTRACT_ADDRESS`` with your contract instance address value generated in the previous section.
 In this file in general you will find all constant files, such as address, schema, and module references.
 You can find more details about these constant variables in this section.

     .. image:: ../../images/low-code-nft-framework/mp-configure-index.png
         :width: 100%
-        :alt: constants.ts file open in code editor with index highlighted
+        :alt: constants.ts file open in code editor with address highlighted

-    When you specify the index value, the template will be interacting with your instance, meaning it will have a clean marketplace like below to remove new instance creation from your marketplace and change the ``CREATE_NEW__MARKETPLACE`` flag to false.
+    When you specify the contract instance address value, the template will be interacting with your instance, meaning it will have a clean marketplace like below to remove new instance creation from your marketplace and change the ``CREATE_NEW__MARKETPLACE`` flag to false.

     .. image:: ../../images/low-code-nft-framework/mp-configure-mp-flag.png
         :width: 100%